Licenses & Regulations

 Livestock & Livestock Products

-The selling of live animals and meat products in Georgia is governed by rules and regulations from both the USDA and the Georgia Department of Agriculture (GDA).
-The following information is just an overview of selling live animals and meat in Georgia, so be sure to check in with the Livestock and Poultry Division of GDA to make sure you are following all the proper regulations and have obtained all the required licenses before you sell animals or meat products.
-Also, make sure to review the Meat Inspection Rule 40-10-1.
+The selling of livestock and livestock products in Georgia is governed by rules and regulations from both the USDA and the Georgia Department of Agriculture (GDA).
+The following information is just an overview of selling live or slaughtered animals and animal products in Georgia, so be sure to check in with the Livestock and Poultry Division as well as the Meat Inspection Division of GDA to make sure you are following all the proper regulations and have obtained all the required licenses before you sell live or slaughtered animals or animal products.

 Farmers are able to sell live animals to consumers directly on the farm.
 Unless you are a licensed meat processor, the farmer nor the buyer are allowed to slaughter or process animals on site.
 To have an animal slaughtered and processed, you will have to contact a licensed facility to handle the slaughter and processing of that animal.
 There must be separate transactions for the sale of the animal and the slaughtering and processing of the animal.
-If you are selling live animals, check with the GDA to learn about the requirements for selling and slaughtering/processing live animals.
+If you are selling live animals, check with the GDA and USDA to learn about the requirements for selling and slaughtering/processing live animals.
+It may also be helpful to read the FSIS Guideline for Determining Whether a Livestock Slaughter or Processing Firm is Exempt from the Inspection Requirements of the Federal Meat Inspection Act.

 If you intend to sell meat products, you need to check with the Georgia Department of Agriculture to determine which licenses you’ll need to obtain depending on your intended means of meat sales.
 For example, if you want to sell meat products at a Farmer’s Market, you will need a mobile license (40-7-5).
 If you are selling from your own facility that meets the necessary meat inspection regulations, you will need a fixed location license (40-7-1-19).
 In general, if you are doing any cooking/curing you will need to have your facility inspected.